-The Santa Clara River is the second largest watershed in southern California south of Point Conception and drains an area of approximately 1600 square miles.
+The Santa Clara River is the second largest watershed in southern California south of Point Conception, next to the Santa Ana River, and drains an area of approximately 1600 square miles.
 Its headwaters originate on the north slope of the San Gabriel Mountains near Acton, California in Los Angeles County and the river flows approximately 116 miles from east to west to its estuary in the City of Ventura.
 The Santa Clara River and its tributaries have high annual flow variability, from extreme flood events to multi-year droughts.